Nuclear Emergency In The First Few Hours

 1.3 How can I protect my family and myself during a nuclear blast?

-In the event that you are close to the explosion area when it happens:
+If you are close to the explosion area when it happens:

 -